jcomeauictx/kybyz/README.md

 Install and test on a <https://digitalocean.com> Debian-11 droplet, the cheapest one, currently $6/month.

+**NOTE**: in the following instructions, replace `myusername` and `myemail@example.com` with your own, hopefully unique, username and your real email address.

 1. Login as root
 2. `apt update`
 3. `apt upgrade`